 Now when something goes wrong (like losing a nice chunk of money, or in hindsight seeing a huge missed opportunity), I will not say anything negative to myself about it.
 I immediately think, I'm a smart and capable person.
 This is called a mistake, and many smart people make them.
 It's too bad this happened!
 Let's decide what to do next.
 I take what I learned to grow.
 Then I move forward.

 This is easier said than done.
 It's really hard work.
 I felt and feel a lot of resistance to change my thinking, and I am constantly course correcting and having a talking to with my brain.
 It is, however, absolutely worth every effort.

 Last week, I walked right into a fabric show with fabric for brands like Patagonia and Arc'teryx, shook the hands of suppliers and proudly gave them my business card.
 Then I dry heaved a little bit.
 But, I told myself that I deserved to be there like anybody else, and then I chose to believe it.
 And the suppliers?
 They believed me too.

 Because it's the words, "you should be here" soaking in my brain that gave me the strength to explain with confidence what I do, to important people who had no idea who I was.

 By supporting myself, having grace for myself, and speaking kindly to myself, I actually lose nothing.
 I instead become more realistic and resilient.
 I gain more clarity.
 Humility becomes more accessible.
 Joy is in closer reach.

 Next week I am going to share more about developing Opaline Hue, specifically designing these garments.
-I can't wait to officially open this month!!
 I felt like this was one of the more foundational stories regarding the development of my business, so I wanted to start here.